Treehouse of Horror X: Production

 "Life's a Glitch, Then You Die" was written and conceived by Hauge.
 In DVD commentary for the episode, Hauge stated that, when writing the segment, he knew it would not age well.
 "I was aware of it at the time, that it wouldn't last forever" he said, "But I wanted to capture that moment."
 According to director Michels, the rocket which transported the "best and brightest" of the population was drawn to resemble an ice pop.
 The Simpsons' staff had a lot of trouble finding a guest star for the second rocket, and the only person who agreed to participate was American actor Tom Arnold.
 In the episode, Arnold is depicted as an annoying, "not-so-great" celebrity.
 Although he was mostly in on the joke, Arnold did "bust [the staff's] chops" a little bit when recording his lines.
 "He would say a line and then they'd yell cut and he'd look over at me and take a shot at me" Hauge said.
 Still, Hauge found Arnold's performance "fantastic" and Scully said that he was a "good sport".
 The segment also features television personality Dick Clark as himself.
 A few months after the episode aired, Hauge discussed the segment with Clark in a Fox studio.
 According to Hauge, Clark said that the episode gave the "biggest response" he had ever gotten from anything he had ever done.
 "After the career that he had in television for so long, just to give him a highlight was a highlight for me" Hauge said in the episode's DVD commentary.
+In retrospective, George Meyer disagreed with the inclusions of Spike Lee and Al Sharpton in the second rocket, admitting in the DVD commentary he would have preferred to put New York Yankees owner George Steinbrenner in their place.